intel/stats-collect/js/README.md

 2. Use the `npm install <package_name>` command to install the latest version of a package.
 If you would like to specify a version use the `npm install <package_name>@<version>` command.

+### Address Security Alerts
+If we are alerted of a security alert in any of the dependencies of this package, the most common fix is to upgrade the depedency to an unaffected version.

+Usually this is best done using the `npm audit fix` command which should work if the security alert is public.
+Otherwise, it might be required to install the package using `npm update <package_name>` or `npm install <package_name>@<version>`.

 ### Create a New Web Component
 1. Create a new JavaScript file in `src/` containing your web component.
 This project currently uses the 'lit' library for creating web components and it is recommended to view their